ghermens/media2click/Documentation/Configuration/Index.rst

    wrap

 :aspect:`Description`
-   Additional wrap to all placeholder content
+   Additional wrap to all placeholder content (only used with classic rendering)

 :aspect:`Default:`
    <div class="media2click-placeholder-inner">|</div>